GiammarcoBozzelli/DSML/README.md

     'criterion': Categorical(['gini', 'entropy'])
 }
 ```
 The only parameter differing from the decision tree implementation is the n_estimators.
 Since we are building not a single but several trees in this approach, we need to specify how many we want to allow.
 Accordingly, n_estimators determines the number of individual decision trees that will be built and combined to form the random forest model.
 Allowing for several trees that then vote on an outcome seems to pay off.
 The accuracy of our optimised random forest classifier lies with **38,8%** substantially above the decision tree employed above.
-The optimal parameter values are Gini impurity, a maximum depth of 50 levels, at least 1 sample per leaf, and at least 19 samples to allow a split.
+The optimal parameter values are Gini impurity, 200 estimators, a maximum depth of 50 levels, at least 1 sample per leaf, and at least 19 samples to allow a split.

-#### SVM
+#### Support Vector Machine
-Our first non-suggested or non-basic model is an [SVM model](https://raw.githubusercontent.com/GiammarcoBozzelli/DSML/main/Code/DSML_Assignment_SVM.py).
+Our first non-basic model is an [SVM model](https://raw.githubusercontent.com/GiammarcoBozzelli/DSML/main/Code/DSML_Assignment_SVM.py) which are often used for text classification.
+It is suitable because of its effectiveness in high-dimensional spaces, as is the case with TF-IDF features, and its ability to find a hyperplane that best separates different classes.
+It essentially takes a set of labeled training data and tries to find the optimal hyperplane that separates the classes with the maximum margin (distance between the hyperplane and the nearest support vector from either class).
+Support vectors are the data points that are closest to the hyperplane.
+The hyperplane is the decision boundary that separates different classes in the feature space.

 ### Application
 Link to the Webapp